Masters of Engineering in Manufacturing Engineering

 Located in 136 Barnard Hall, the CIM Lab offers hands-on learning in industrial automation, robotics, and CNC machining.
 Equipped with industry-standard software, robotic systems, CNC machines, and an automated conveyance system, it supports students, faculty, and staff in developing real-world manufacturing skills through projects and research.

-Bill Wurst Makespace
+Bill Wurst Makerspace

 The Bill Wurst Makerspace offers the MSU community a centrally located, inclusive environment for innovation, experimentation, and prototyping.
 Open to students, faculty, and staff, it provides state-of-the-art tools, expert mentorship, and valuable resources for academic projects, research endeavors, and personal creative pursuits.